WSU-4110/EarlyBird/README.md

 Heroku

 ## APIs
-You will find all the dependencies & packages in jason files.
+You will find all the dependencies & packages in json files.

 ## How to run
 * Step1: git clone <project repository>